veratraduzioni/Python-Projects/README.md

-# Projects done during the Data Analysis course with start2impact
+Projects with the programming language Python done during the my Data Analysis course.